Action film: India

 The action film genre has been a staple of Bollywood cinema.

-In the 1970s, the Bollywood action film consolidated with two films starring Amitabh Bachchan: Prakash Mehra's Zanjeer (1973) and Yash Chopra's Deewaar (1975).
+In the 1970s, the Bollywood action film consolidated with films starring Amitabh Bachchan: Prakash Mehra's Zanjeer (1973) and Yash Chopra's Deewaar (1975).
 The box office success of these films made Bachchan a star and spawned the "angry young man" film in Bollywood cinema.

-Throughout the 1980s and 1990s, the action genre film declined considerably with new films predominantly featuring former bodybuilders failing to reach the popularity Bachchan had.
+Throughout the 1980s and 1990s, the action genre film declined considerably, with new films predominantly featuring former bodybuilders failing to reach the popularity Bachchan had.
 These films predominantly earned their revenue through longer runs at B-grade theatres.
-A cycle of action films came from these films in the 1980s and 1990s called the Avenging Woman film, where female protagonists seek justice for a rape victim, where the protagonist seeks revenge through violence.
+A cycle of action films came from these films in the 1980s and 1990s called the avenging woman film, where female protagonists seek justice for a rape victim, where the protagonist seeks revenge through violence.

 In 2009, the action genre was re-popularized with the box office success of Wanted (2009) starring Salman Khan.
-Khan reinvented his screen persona with that of his image in the Bollywood press who reported on him in the headlines of Bollywood magazines for his public brawls and affairs with leading actresses.
+Khan reinvented his screen persona with that of his image in the Bollywood press, who reported on him in the headlines of Bollywood magazines for his public brawls and affairs with leading actresses.
 In Dabangg (2010), Khan continued with this public persona, which was repeated in several of his later films such as Ready (2011), Bodyguard (2011), Ek Tha Tiger (2012) and Dabangg 2 (2012).

-From the 1980s, generations of actors in Telugu cinema have invoked Hong Kong action films, such as Srihari who stated he wanted to become an actor after watching his first Bruce Lee film.
-Several films in Telugu cinema were remakes of Hong Kong films, such as Hello Brother (1994) which is based on Twin Dragons (1992).
+From the 1980s, generations of actors in Telugu cinema have invoked Hong Kong action films, such as Srihari, who stated he wanted to become an actor after watching his first Bruce Lee film.
+Several films in Telugu cinema were remakes of Hong Kong films, such as Hello Brother (1994), which is based on Twin Dragons (1992).
 Other films such as the martial arts film Bhadrachlam (2001), borrows from American cinema with the Jean-Claude Van Damme film Kickboxer (1989).
 SS Rajamouli's RRR (2022) was among the highest budgeted films made in India, and became a rare hit film outside of Indian diaspora, where it broke box office records in Japan and performed exceptionally well in American box office.